 In the 1960s researchers discovered that opiates like morphine could bind to specialized receptors in the brain.
-From this unexpected interaction they concluded that the body must produce its own natural opiates.
-Otherwise why would a receptor in the brain exist to target a chemical derived from the poppy?
+From this unexpected interaction, they concluded that the body must produce its own natural opiates.
+Otherwise, why would a receptor in the brain exist to target a chemical derived from the poppy?
 This line of reasoning led to the discovery of endorphins in the 1970s.
-Researchers isolated several small neuropeptides which were found to reduce pain.
+Researchers isolated several small neuropeptides that were found to reduce pain.

 Today we know of 20 different kinds of endorphins produced by the body.
 These include beta-endorphins, which have analgesic properties many times stronger than morphine.
 Surgical patients under anesthesia often produce a significantly higher number of beta-endorphins.